dasje/Pillow-Face-Recognition/README.md

 The program compiles a dictionary of data about each image.
 The program can be expanded with methods that make use of the data in the dictionary.

-The data collected is -
+The data assembled are
-    filed_under: file name,
+* filed_under: file name,
-    pillow_img: pillow object of the scan,
+* pillow_img: pillow object of the scan,
-    text: text extracted from the image,
+* text: text extracted from the image,
-    face_list: a list of numpy_arrays that locate the faces found in the image,
+* face_list: a list of numpy_arrays that locate the faces found in the image,
-    thumbnail_list: a list of pillow objects resized to thumbnail size
+* thumbnail_list: a list of pillow objects resized to thumbnail size

 Support
 -------